Fertility treatments and the fact pregnancies are happening later in life has made multiple births more common.

 The placenta could also provide clues.
 If your first ultrasound scan is done before 14 weeks, it should be possible to tell accurately what kind of placenta your twins have.

 Otherwise, the placenta can be examined after your babies are born.
-But neither of these methods is foolproof.

 For more information on this and birth options, read about giving birth to twins.